Thin accretion disk signatures in hybrid metric-Palatini gravity: Thin accretion disk model

 Schwarzschild black holes have an efficiency of approximately 6\%, while for extreme rotating Kerr black holes, $\eta \approx 42\%$.
 It is important to note that the photon capture by the black hole can influence the efficiency.
 For instance, a Kerr black hole with photon capture has an efficiency of 40\% \cite{kipthorne}.

 One of the main parameters that characterize the spectrum of an accretion disk is the time averaged energy flux emitted from the surface of the disk.
-It can be obtained from the conservation equations $\nabla_\mu E^\mu=0$ and $\nabla_\mu J^\mu=0$.
+It can be obtained from the conservation equations $\nabla_\mu E^\mu=0$ and $\nabla_\mu J^\mu=0$ \cite{Page1974}.
+These laws follow from the law of conservation of the energy-momentum tensor.
+Initially, in the work of D. Page and K. Thorne \cite{Page1974}, the energy flux was obtained within the framework of GR, where, as is known, the energy-momentum tensor is locally conserved.
+In our work we consider another theory, HMPG.
+In this theory, local conservation laws are also satisfied, as is shown in the work \cite{Tian_2016}.
+The authors investigate the problem of conservation laws in scalar-tensor theories of gravity and theories that have a scalar-tensor representation.
+It is shown that HMPG has divergence-free field equations and respect the local energy-mentum conservation.
+Therefore, the general form of the formula for energy flux is also applicable in this model, as in GR.
 The radiation flux per unit area can be expressed in terms of the specific energy, angular momentum and the angular velocity of the particles orbiting in the disk as follows:

 where $\dot M_0$ is the mass accretion rate.
-This quantity measures the rate at which the rest mass of the particles streams inward through the disk with respect to the coordinate time. \footnote{In the original article by D. Page and K. Thorne \cite{Page1974}, this formula (\ref{page_thorne_flux}) was obtained for cylindrical coordinates.
+This quantity measures the rate at which the rest mass of the particles streams inward through the disk with respect to the coordinate time.~\footnote{In the original article by D. Page and K. Thorne \cite{Page1974}, this formula (\ref{page_thorne_flux}) was obtained for cylindrical coordinates.
 Therefore, when working in a spherical coordinate system, it is important to take into account the Jacobian for the transition from one system to another.}

 The steady-state thin disk model includes a condition that the accreting matter is assumed to be in thermodynamic equilibrium.
 As a result, an ideal black body model is applicable in describing the radiation from the disk's surface, and the energy flux can be derived from the Stefan-Boltzmann law, $F(r) = \sigma T(r)^4$, where $\sigma$ is the Stefan-Boltzmann constant.
 Therefore, the observed luminosity has a redshifted black body spectrum as follows \cite{torres}: